 She first was introduced to Neuroworx in 2010 after her daughter experienced a spinal cord injury and used the facility for after-hospital rehabilitation.
 The clinic was fortunate to make Amy part of the Neuroworx mission in August of 2019.
 Amy loves spending time with her kids and family and watching Marlee excel in wheelchair basketball.

 Casey serves as the Neuroworx Operations Coordinator, which includes multiple duties.
-He began his employment in May of 2015 as a part time therapy aide, with a gradual increase in responsibility.
+He began his employment in May of 2015 as a part time therapy aide.
 He accepted a full-time position in 2018 after completing his Bachelor’s of Science in psychology.
 Casey can often be seen fixing equipment around the clinic and running Neuroworx’s patient programs, including arts and group fitness.

 He is from Salt Lake City and been actively engaged in the world of adaptive sports, such as wheelchair basketball and wheelchair rugby.
 He became a certified wheelchair rugby referee at age 14, the youngest individual in the U.S. to receive that status.
-Some of his favorite things include Red Sox baseball, Real Salt Lake soccer, traveling, and a nice cup of coffee.
+Some of his favorite things include Red Sox baseball, Real Salt Lake soccer, woodwork, and a nice cup of coffee.